Today's Forecast: Sunny and pleasant

-The forecast from FOX 17 Chief Meteorologist Kevin Craig: High pressure will be in full control today, delivering sunny skies and high temperatures in the mid/upper 70s.
-Our next chance for showers and thunderstorms will be Friday evening through early Saturday morning.
-Parts of West Michigan fall under a MARGINAL and SLIGHT RISK for severe thunderstorms with the main threats being wind gusts up to 60 mph and hail up to one inch in diameter.
-Dry skies return through the day on Saturday with another round of rain possible late Sunday into Monday.
+The forecast from FOX 17 Chief Meteorologist Kevin Craig: High pressure will deliver full sunshine today and again on Friday.
+High temperatures will gradually warm through the week with readings getting back into the mid/upper 70s tomorrow, and 80s by Sunday and beyond.
+More showers, perhaps a thunderstorm, may be coming in Saturday afternoon/evening.
+Sunday will be dry with the return of rain and thunderstorm chances Monday, Tuesday, and Wednesday.
 Stay alert with the FOX 17 Weather Team.

-TODAY: Sunny and pleasant.
-A bit warmer.
-Highs in the mid/upper 70s.
-Winds west-southwest at 5 to 15 mph.
+TODAY: Sunny, comfortable, pleasant.
+Highs in the lower 70s.
+Winds northeast at 5 to 10 mph.

-TONIGHT: Clear and comfortably cool.
-Lows in the low/mid 50s.
+TONIGHT: Clear and cool.
+Lows in the mid 40s.
+Another good star gazing night!
 Winds light/variable.

-FRIDAY: Mostly sunny in the morning, but increasing afternoon clouds.
-Chance of showers/storms by evening and overnight.
-Some may be strong to marginally severe with hail and wind.
-Highs in the lower 80s.
-Winds southeast 5 to 15 mph.
+FRIDAY: Sunny and warmer.
+Some high level clouds arrive later in the day and evening.
+Highs in the middle 70s.
+Winds south at 5 to 10 mph.

-SATURDAY: Morning clouds and a lingering shower or storm, otherwise becoming mostly sunny to partly cloudy and cooler.
-Highs in the lower 70s.
+SATURDAY: Partly sunny to becoming mostly cloudy with the chance of afternoon/evening showers...perhaps a thunderstorm.
+Highs in the low/mid 70s.

 For the latest details on the weather in West Michigan, head to the FOX 17 Weather page.